zayneeh/zayneeh/README.md

 ## Hi I'm Zainab 👋, a machine learning engineer.

-- 🔭 I’m currently working on a research paper on NERs for Resume Parsing
+- 🔭 I’m currently working on a summarization tool for chemical engineering papers
 - 🌱 I’m currently learning about audio classification in relation to  healthcare
 - 💬 Ask me about AI/ML and Food
 - ⚡ Fun fact: I write about basically everything in my life